Chart Color Schemes

 Residential development activity is slightly higher than average within Grindelwald - Lanena when compared nationally

-All new construction so far has been standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
-There are estimated to be 348 people per dwelling approval in the area.
-Looking ahead, Grindelwald-Lanena is projected to grow by 460 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating further population growth beyond current projections.
+Comparatively, Grindelwald - Lanena has about two-thirds the rate of new dwelling approvals per person when measured against the Rest of Tas.
+Nationally, it ranks around the 49th percentile among assessed areas, suggesting somewhat limited buyer options while strengthening demand for established homes.
+All new construction in the area consists of standalone homes, preserving its low density nature and attracting space-seeking buyers.
+The estimated population count is approximately 348 people per dwelling approval.
+Looking ahead, Grindelwald - Lanena is projected to grow by about 455 residents by the year 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development